-Here's What The GOP Bill Would (And Wouldn't) Change For Women's Health Care
+Here's What GOP Bill Would (And Wouldn't) Change For Women's Health Care

 Right now, under Obamacare, federal funds can be spent at Planned Parenthood, but they can't be used for abortion — again, a result of the Hyde Amendment and again, with the three Hyde Amendment exceptions.
 But this bill goes further, saying that people couldn't use Medicaid at Planned Parenthood.

-To be clear, it's not that there's a funding stream going directly from the gov't to Planned Parenthood that Congress can just turn off.
+To be clear, it's not that there's a funding stream going directly from the government to Planned Parenthood that Congress can just turn off.
 Rather, the program reimburses Planned Parenthood for the care it provides to Medicaid recipients.
 So this bill would mean that Medicaid recipients who currently receive care at an organization that provides abortions would have to find a new provider (whom Medicaid would then reimburse).

 Abortion is a small part of what Planned Parenthood does: the organizations says it accounted for 3.4 percent of all services provided in the year ending in September 2014.
 (Of course, some patients receive more than one service; Planned Parenthood had around 2.5 million patients in that year.
 Assuming one abortion per patient, that's roughly 13 percent of all patients receiving abortions.)